An ER Nurse With Doctoral Dreams

 What were you looking to achieve in the program?

 The number one goal was to improve my GPA and academics in general.
-Once I began the post-bacc program, I started working at Kaiser Permanente in the Bay Area as an Emergency Room RN.
-I worked three to four shifts a week.
+Once I started the post-bacc program, I started working at Kaiser Permanente in the Bay Area as an Emergency Room RN.
+I worked 3 to 4 shifts a week.

-Throughout the program I was able to use what I learned in class in my job.
+I was able to use what I learned in class in my job throughout the program.
 For example, my Hematology course taught me how to look at lab results and understand what my patients were going through.

-The program was able to offer research opportunities and it allowed me to get involved in the community in the Bay Area.
+The program was able to offer research opportunities and get involved in the community in the Bay Area.
 I had the opportunity to become a research assistant through a posting that was given to the post-bacc students.

 What courses did you take?
 Which stood out to you the most?